dodyya/karp-rs/README.md

 - Each node holds: value (data), grad (initialized to 0), parents, and a backward function that distributes its gradient to parents.
 - To backprop:
     - Set loss.grad = 1
-    - Build a topological order of nodes reachable from loss
+    - Build a topological order of nodes reachable from loss to ensure parent gradients are comprehensive
     - Traverse in reverse order; call each node’s backward to accumulate parent grads

 ## The reference/ownership model used here (and why)